Click Here To Schedule A Consultation

 • Quinidine, which is used to prevent irregular heartbeats

-If you are taking any of the above medications, it is best to consult your internist before receiving any Xeomin treatments.
+If you are taking any of the above medications, consult your internist before receiving any Xeomin treatments.
 In addition, if you have any active infections, postponing Xeomin injections until your infection resolves at the proposed injection site is best.

 How many units of Xeomin for the forehead?